Un-Dam the Klamath: Background

 The Hupa, Karuk, Klamath, and Yurok have fished along the Klamath for thousands of years.

 In 1906, the first canal of the Klamath Irrigation Project in the Upper Klamath Basin was completed.
 By the 1930s, the irrigation project had resulted in near total extinction of salmon in the upper basin.
 As a result, commercial fishing and Yurok tribal members were banned from fishing.

 Construction of Copco #1 dam for hydroelectric power began in 1918.
 The dam did not divert river water for irrigation but did prevent anadromous fish from passing that section of the river.
-Copco #2 dam was completed in 1925, resulting the in the dewatering of 1.7 miles of historic river channel in Ward's Canyon.
+Copco #2 dam was completed in 1925, resulting in the dewatering of 1.7 miles of historic river channel in Ward's Canyon.
 The construction of two more hydroelectric dams, (J.C.
 Boyle in 1958 and Iron Gate in 1964) further reduced accessible fish habitat on the Klamath river, further degrading Indigenous lifeways and culture.
 Ron Reed, a member of the mid-Klamath Karuk Tribe, recalled that the river was the source of fish and other foods for his family into the 1960s, when the final dam, Iron Gate, was completed.

 In 1978, the Supreme Court of California upheld the ban on fishing for tribes.
 The Yurok had been fighting to regain their rights to fish since the 1930s.
 This decision sparked protests from the tribe and repression from federal agents and police between 1978 and 1979.
 At times, violence was used against tribal members.
 In one instance, Yurok were hosting a birthday near the river "when agents arrived and pulled out their billy clubs."
 In 1979, the Supreme Court upheld a 1974 decision "that the tribes were entitled to 50 percent of harvestable salmon and that they should become co-managers of state fisheries," which brought an end to the conflict.
 In the 1980s, because of excessive logging practices by settlers, game, acorns and many other foods were depleted or destroyed.